-Then the issue is likely in dormant androgen receptors (especially true for men who struggle with poor cheek beard growth).
+Then the issue is likely in dormant androgen receptors.
 And that’s exactly the area where carnitine can help you.

 For a similar type of carnitine as used in the studies, get L-Carnitine L-Tartrate powder and use 2-4 grams per day.

 Yes, you can use nicotine as a supplement, preferably in the form of gum, instead of tobacco.

 Why?
 In what World would this benefit beard growth?